Ripley's Believe It or Not!: Inaccuracies

 Authorities at the company insist that they thoroughly investigate everything and ensure their accuracy before they publish their research.
 This is emphasized on its television show, where they often say "If you see it on Ripley's, you can bet that it's real".
 However, two claims appearing in their books have been dubbed "myths" by the Discovery Channel television show MythBusters.
-One claim which had previously appeared in Ripley's books, concerning an accidental execution of 1,200 Turkish prisoners ordered under Napoleon Bonaparte, has had its accuracy called into question by Snopes.
+One claim which had previously appeared in Ripley's books, concerning an "accidental" execution of 1,200 Turkish prisoners when something uttered by Napoleon Bonaparte was misunderstood, has had its accuracy challenged by Snopes.

-Ripley's has reported the urban legend of Frank Tower – an individual who was supposed to have survived the sinkings of the RMS Titanic, RMS Empress of Ireland, and RMS Lusitania – as being factual, but this story has been debunked by several sources.
+Ripley's has reported the urban legend of Frank Tower - an individual who was supposed to have survived the sinkings of the RMS Titanic, RMS Empress of Ireland, and RMS Lusitania - as being factual, but this story has been debunked by several sources.

 Ripley's has also repeated the Muhlenberg legend, which claims that German was once one vote short of becoming the official language of the United States.

+Ripley's has mentioned a well-known myth that claims the Great Wall of China is visible from the Moon with the naked human eye.

+In popular culture

+Warner Bros.
+Cartoons parodied the franchise in a 1939 Merrie Melodies cartoon Believe It Or Else.

+The 2013 video game Grand Theft Auto V features a business called Bishop's WTF on Vinewood Boulevard, based on the Ripley's located on Hollywood Boulevard.
+The name is a reference to the Alien franchise, specifically Ellen Ripley's ally Bishop.

+In the 1999 movie The Iron Giant there is a scene where the film's protagonist Hogarth is in the woods pondering what to do with the giant robot.
+At which point, he says "So we can't call Ripley's Believe It or Not, because… they wouldn't believe it."

+In Season 35, Episode 12 of Saturday Night Live, an SNL Digital Short called Laser Cats 5 was featured which parodies various James Cameron films, including Aliens.
+Sigourney Weaver makes an appearance in the short as her character Ellen Ripley and a throwaway line is used which references Ripley’s Believe It or Not!